Sugiee/CircleGenerator/README.md

 Project takes origin, radius and angle to calculate a list of (x,y) coordinates which can be used to plot a circle.
 Uses templating and OOP.

-In 'main.cpp' user can set origin coordinates, radius and angle in the main function on line 47, 48.
+In 'main.cpp' user can set origin coordinates, radius and angle in the main function on line 47, 48 to generate circles with respective properties.